dincamihai/dincamihai.github.io/source/index.rst

 Python Developer
 ^^^^^^^^^^^^^^^^
-October 2015 – Present

-* Back-end developer at `iMedicare <https://imedicare.com/>`_
+Back-end developer at  `iMedicare <https://imedicare.com/>`_ October 2015 – Present

+* Help building the APIs used by the front-end
+* Improve the search performance by using Postgresql fulltext search scoring feature
+* Perform DB queries performance comparisons for optimisation purposes

 Web Developer
 ^^^^^^^^^^^^^
 October 2013 – September 2015

+* Build a REST Hyperlinked API with nested resources to be used for integrating an online service with partners
+* Entirely responsible for implementing the authentication, permissions and structure of the API
+* Optimize DB queries where required
-* Working to improve the API for a commercial Django service to allow integration with clients and partners.
+* Document the API behaviour for developers and non-technical persons with BDD tests (Cucumber style)
+* Build REST APIs to support the front-end
-* Identifying and refactoring the key aspects of the application before they turn into a huge drawback for extending the service.
+* Identify and refactor the key aspects of the application before they would become a blocking issue for extending the service
-* Participating in improving the development workflow to allow Continuous Integration.
+* Participate in improving the development workflow to better organize the tasks and allow Continuous Integration
+* Implement front-end features with MVC structure for preparing and displaying the data obtained from the API
+* Write BDD tests for front-end

 Projects
 """"""""